kenburke/synapseModel/README.md

 plot_I_ca_trace             -- plot presynaptic calcium influx vs time for a synapse and trial (default is synapse=0, trial=0, average=False. first two can be tuples for more than one synapse or trace)
 _runModel                   -- run the model for a given param set (def = self.params), return simulation_run object (def text_display=False can turn on to see progress in terminal)
 ```

-## interactive

-This project comes with an interactive Jupyter notebook in ``synapseModel.ipynb`` to explore the advanced applications.

 ## testing